L0KItheGOD/ESP32-wifi-hacking/README.md

 # Usage

 1. Download and open up the flash project.
-Type in the COM port that your ESP32 is currently connected to.

-2. Power up your ESP32.
+2. Type in the COM port that your ESP32 is currently connected to.

 3. Connect to the access point under the name *Management AP* (will start automatically after boot) using any device of your choice.